 Sign up for email updates.

 We spend a great deal of time getting to know you and your tax credit project.
-We learn about the operating environment, study tax credit applications and make inquiries of management and others within the business.
+We learn about your operating environment, study tax credit applications, and make inquiries of management and others within the business.

 As construction on the project nears completion, we work with the contractor and developer to obtain the schedule of actual costs.
 We perform analytic analysis and test certain assumptions and transactions so we can express an opinion on the schedule of actual costs.
-All this is done while working with you to ensure proper documentation is being gathered to comply with state agency requirements.
+We ensure proper documentation is gathered to comply with state agency requirements.
 Depending on your company’s accounting software, we may complete our work electronically.